erikpeik/ohtu-palautukset/viikko7/kivi-paperi-sakset/TESTING.md

 - `TestGameOver`: Tests for game completion
 - `TestWinLogic`: Tests for win/loss/tie logic
 - `TestGameFlow`: Integration tests for complete game flows
+- `TestFiveWinCondition`: Tests for the 5-win game ending condition
+- `TestMoveStatistics`: Tests for tracking and displaying move statistics